-Understanding the difference between annual and perennial plants is the key to creating a harmonious garden design; one that offers a continuous flow of color, flowers, fragrance, and great foliage textures.
+What is the difference between annual and perennial plants?
+A question we are asked so often and one that, once answered, can transform your green spaces.
+Understanding the difference between annual vs perennial plants is the key to creating a harmonious garden design; one that offers a continuous flow of color, flowers, fragrance, and great foliage textures.
 Whether you are creating a single mixed planter or a spacious garden border, a thoughtful combination of annuals and perennials will keep your garden space inviting and interesting through all of the seasons.

 In recent years, plant hybridizers have introduced varieties that produce sterile flowers.
 When plants don’t produce seeds then all of a plant’s energy goes into growing and flowering, instead of seed production.
 The result is a plant that still produces lots of flowers, but that is low maintenance because there is no need for “deadheading” (that is, removing faded flowers and seed heads).